Pyramid Lake Paiute Tribe - Nixon and Sutcliffe

 Open 6am-8pm daily.
 Extended hours during Burning Man.
 If you are traveling from the west to Burning Man, I-80 Smoke Shop & Market is right off I-80 as you enter Wadsworth.
 A gas station and convenience store flush with hospitality and having among many things, lots of water, smokes, dry ice and ice, tarps, goggles, hats, booze, and canned beer on-hand – one of the last for about 100 miles to stock up.
 See below also for camping details.
 RV greywater and trash disposal will also be available.

-(Permits can also be purchased at these locations in Reno-Sparks):
+(Permits can also be purchased online or at these locations in Reno-Sparks):

 Mark, Fore & Strike Sporting Goods